-Fin whales are common in waters of the USA Atlantic Exclusive Economic Zone (EEZ), principally from Cape Hatteras northward (Figure 1).
+Fin whales are common in waters of the U.S. Atlantic Exclusive Economic Zone (EEZ), principally from Cape Hatteras northward (figure 1).
 Fin whales accounted for 46% of the large whales and 24% of all cetaceans sighted over the continental shelf during aerial surveys (CETAP 1982) between Cape Hatteras and Nova Scotia during 1978-82.
-While a great deal remains unknown, the magnitude 80° 70° 60° of the ecological role of the fin whale is impressive.
-In this region fin whales are the dominant large cetacean species in all seasons, with the largest standing stock, the largest food requirements, and therefore the largest impact on the ecosystem of any cetacean species (Kenney et al. 1997; Hain et al. 1993).
+While a great deal remains unknown, the magnitude of the ecological role of the fin whale is impressive.
+In this region fin whales are probably the dominant large cetacean species in all seasons, with the largest standing stock, the largest food requirements, and therefore the largest impact on the ecosystem of any cetacean species (Kenney et al. 1997; Hain et al. 1992).